movestore/animation-moveVis/README.md

 To generate an aligned animation of all tracks of the input data set, first all individual tracks are aligned by time and subsampled to a defined resolution (see settings below).
-Then all tracks are plotted as moving dots on a common map (beware that too frequent calls might lead to empty background for OSM maps).
+Then all tracks are plotted as moving dots on a common map.
 Tracks can optionally be coloured by their IDs or by their values for another attribute present in the input data.
 The frames of all individual tracks are finally combined and written as an animated file to download as MoveApps output artefact.
-The original data set is also passed on as output to a possible next App.
+The original data set is also passed on as output to a possible next app.

 ### Input data